Small Homeschool budget

 - Time For Learning– I have never used this site, it’s a little pricey for me personally.
 I did want to include it though since I know so many people who have raved about it.
-If you use it as your sole material, the cost is relatively low.
+If you use it as your sole material or only have one student, the cost is relatively low.
 I’m thinking I may be trying it out next year.

 - Khan Academy– We use this to touch base in math and make sure we are learning all we need.
 They have a great bank of instructional videos and they also have a computer programming course.
 They are free, but also accept donations.

 - Read Works– Free access to tons of reading comprehension passages for all skill levels!

 - Epic-This app is $4.99 a month and switches out books (It’s “the Netflix of books”) monthly.
 They also have audio books and “read to me” books for struggling/not yet independent readers.

 - Brave Writer– My son was a very reluctant writer, but following the brave writer lifestyle has been a huge change for us!